firelightrpg/PilotWave/README.md

 Pilot Wave uses a grid for personal, vehicle and space combat.
 In personal combat, one square is 1.5 meters, in vehicle combat, 15 meters feet and in space combat, 15km.
 Other scales may be used, depending on the situation.

 If movement is combined with another action, that action receives one or more shifts.

+<!-- TOC --><a name="personal-combat"></a>
+## Personal Combat
+Personal combat uses 1.5 meter hexes and 6 second exchanges.
 Walking speed is 5 hexes and any skill or attack suffers a Poor (-1) shift.
-Trotting speed is 10 hexes and imposes a Terrible (-2) shift.
+Trotting speed is 10 hexes and  mposes a Terrible (-2) shift.
 Running speed is 20 hexes +/- Physique and imposes an Awful (-3) shift.
 The shift applies to actions by you, or against you, if Countered.

-<!-- TOC --><a name="personal-combat"></a>

-## Personal Combat

 <!-- TOC --><a name="close-combat-1"></a>
 ### Close Combat

 In Pilot Wave, a hand-to-hand attack is against an opposed Close Combat skill roll and generally requires opponents to